Martin 2-0-2: Operational history

 On November 13, 1945 Pennsylvania Central Airlines purchased a fleet of 35 Martin 2-0-2s from the Glenn Martin Company for $7,000,000.
 Two weeks later, Colonial Airlines announced that they would purchase 20 airplanes for $4,000,000, scheduled for delivery in 1947.
 Early in the next year, Martin announced that Pennsylvania Central Airlines had ordered 15 more 2-0-2s, bringing the total aircraft on order in early January 1947 to 137 aircraft, with a sales value of $27,000,000.
 Despite the announcement of these large orders, the contract terms allowed the airlines to cancel them without any penalty.
 The 2-0-2 was unpressurised, unlike the competing Convair 240.
 Therefore, as delays in production built up, all airlines except Northwest, TWA, LAN, and LAV cancelled their orders and only 31 2-0-2s and 12 2-0-2As were actually delivered to the airlines.
 The first scheduled flight was on Northwest between Minneapolis and Chicago on 13 October 1947.

-The 2-0-2 was the first airplane subjected to the CAA's then new 'Accelerated Service Test', introduced May 15, 1947.
+The 2-0-2 was the first airplane subjected to the U.S. Civil Aeronautics Administration's then-new "Accelerated Service Test," introduced May 15, 1947.
 In this test, an airliner was to undergo a rigorous 150-hour test, attempting to squeeze one year's service into a week to 10 days of flying.
-The 2-0-2 made such a test visiting about 50 cities in 7 days.
+The 2-0-2 made such a test visiting about 50 cities in seven days.
 At each city, comprehensive inspections were made of the aircraft systems to assess how wear or malfunction would occur.

-TWA and Northwest, initial customers of the 2-0-2, eventually sold theirs to California Central and Pioneer Airlines.
+TWA and Northwest Airlines, initial customers of the 2-0-2, eventually sold theirs to California Central Airlines and Pioneer Airlines.
 Later, Allegheny Airlines acquired many of the 2-0-2s as part of the company's expansion plans, beginning June 1, 1955.
 Eventually, they acquired a total of 18 aircraft.

 Only one of this type of aircraft is known to survive, at the Aviation Hall of Fame and Museum of New Jersey.

-This airliner was eventually developed into the Martin 4-0-4, which was more successful.
+This airliner was eventually developed into the pressurized, 3 foot longer, same powered, slightly slower Martin 4-0-4, which was more successful.